Get the Most from Your Beef Cuts, Part Two

 Neck, Chuck and Shoulder

-We have grouped these are lean, tasty cuts together as they have similar requirements when cooking in order to really get the best from them.
+We have grouped these lean, tasty beef cuts together as they have similar requirements when cooking in order to really get the best from them.
 Good trimming and slow cooking will release their rich flavour and soft, flaky texture.
-These affordable cuts are some of the best for mincing, casseroling or braising.
+These affordable beef cuts are some of the best for mincing, casseroling or braising.

 Our fabulous steak and kidney pudding is well worth making it from scratch and suggests using chuck beef steak, trimmed and cut into ½ inch cubes.
 Food blogger Karen Burns Booth serves up the ultimate comfort food dish: braised beef with redcurrant port sauce, recommending cooking at a low temperate for six to eight hours.
 Another comforting and hearty dish, a pithivier is a round, enclosed pie made by baking two disks of puff pastry and then filling.
 This pithivier recipe uses a hearty mixture of sausage and braising beef, plus stout, red wine and a range of different vegetables and herbs for a fragrant result.